lczech/gappa/doc/md/random-tree.md

 and are randomly distributed over the tree.
 The branch lengths are randomly chosen in the unit interval.

-The output file is `random-tree.newick`, potentially using the `--file-prefix` if provided.
+The output file is `random-tree.newick`, potentially using the `--file-prefix` and `--file-suffix` if provided.